Great and Unusual Online Shopping

 • 15 unusual and creative doorstops (Toxol.com, 9-1-09), many of which you can order through Amazon.
 For example, Wizard of Oz Red Ruby Slippers doorstop

 • Gaff Gun If you're a filmmaker, you need this thing (a gaff gun).
-Even if you aren't, watch the video.
-This might come in handy for any event in which someone might trip over a long cord on the floor.
+It might come in handy for any event in which someone might trip over a long cord on the floor.

 • Map Pins